wdeconinck/fft992/README.md

 A standalone extraction of FFT-related code from the ECMWF ectrans repository:
 <https://github.com/ecmwf-ifs/ectrans>

+- FFT992
+- BLUESTEIN

 ## Status

 This repository is still a **work in progress**.

 - It is extracted from `ectrans` and being refactored in isolation.

+For `fft992`, the code has been adapted to

+- wrap the legacy routines in a Fortran module API through `fft992_mod`
+- provide generic overloads for single precision (`real32`) and double precision (`real64`)
+- keep the original FFT992-style entry points centered around `set99b` and `fft992`

+For `bluestein`, the code has been adapted to

+- expose a slightly different, plan-oriented API through `bluestein_mod`
+- provide overloads for both single precision (`real32`) and double precision (`real64`)
+- allow plans to be created lazily on first use and cached for reuse, or pre-plan to avoid thread-locking inplan caching
+- add support for the FFT-contiguous layout.

 ## Installation